tahasite/shortlink-manager/README.md

 # FastLinkManager

 FastLinkManager is a simple and efficient script for managing short links and redirects.
 This project is offered in two languages: English and Farsi.

+With FastLinkManager, you can create short links both individually and in bulk at high speed on your root domain.
+It offers three methods for creating short links:

+1. **Automatic**: The script automatically generates a unique short ID for each link.
+2. **Custom**: You can manually define a custom short link for your URL.
+3. **Fixed**: This method uses the original structure of the URL, but changes only the domain name.

+You can easily manage, edit, and track your short links via the admin panel.

 ## Installation Guide